jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 1) The issue is assignIs this issue the correct type?son in charge.
 2) The person in charge checks whether this issue is a valid issue through the issue validity checklist.
    - Issue validation checklist
       - [ ] Is this issue belong to this repository or project?(If not, add the label `is invalid`)
       - [ ] Is this issue a duplicate?(If not, add the label `is duplicated`)
       - [ ] Is this issue the correct type?(If not, add the label `is incorrect type`)
       - [ ] Is this issue create according to how it is create in the contribution guide?(If not, add the label `is invalid format`)
-      - [ ] 이 이슈를 처리하는 데, 추가적인 정보가 필요합니까?(필요한 경우 'request more information` 라벨을 추가합니다)
+      - [ ] Do you need additional information to address this issue?(Add 'request more information' label if needed)
-      - [ ] 이 이슈는 처리하는 데, 논의가 필요합니까?(필요한 경우 `is under discussion` 라벨을 추가합니다)담당자는 이슈 유효성 체크리스트를 확인한 후 이슈를 처리하는 데 필요한 코멘트를 남깁니다.
+      - [ ] Need a discussion to resolve this issue?(Add the `is under discussion` label if needed)

-3) 담당자는 이슈를 처리하는 데, 필요한 정보를 코멘트로 남겨 이슈 소유자에게 전달합니다.
+3) The person in charge passes the necessary information to the issue owner by leaving a comment to handle the issue.

-## 이슈 및 풀 리퀘스트 담당자
+## Issue and Pull Request Personnel

 <details>
 <summary>Toggle the issue assigner list</summary>